ESSENTIALS OF DIAGNOSIS

 The care of premature infants is costly.
 Compared with term infants, those born prematurely suffer greatly increased morbidity and mortality (eg, functional disorders, abnormalities of growth and development).
 Thus every effort is made to prevent or inhibit preterm labor.
 If preterm labor cannot be inhibited or is best allowed to continue, it should be conducted with the least possible trauma to the mother and infant.

 Many obstetric, medical, and anatomic disorders are associated with preterm labor.
 Some of the risk factors are listed in Table 14–1.
 Detailed discussions of these conditions are given in other chapters.
 The cause of preterm labor in 50% of pregnancies, however, is idiopathic.
-Although several prospective risk-scoring tools are ...
+Although several prospective risk-scoring ...